-Most of the time, home health care is provided in a patient’s private home.
+Most of the time, home health care is provided in a person’s own home or the home of a family member..
 Patients receive regular visits from a team of people with different specialties.
 For example:

-- A nurse works with your doctor to create your plan of care.
-The nurse may also provide wound care, help with medications, and check your pain and health.
+- A nurse works with your doctor to create your individualized plan of care.
+The nurse may also provide wound care and ongoing assessment, educate on medications and check on your pain and overall health.

 - You might also work with a physical therapist, speech therapist or occupational therapist.
 These specialists can help you regain strength and balance, communicate, and do everyday tasks.